 6th Grade: Complete and submit work on Google Classroom

-Use the resources below to answer the following questions:
+DIRECTIONS: Use the resource below to answer the questions that follow.

 Caltech & John Hopkins

 5.7.20: Login to Stemscopes website and complete the cells multiple choice assessment questions.
 Read and answer multiple choice questions based on your understanding of cells as a fundamental unit of structure, function, and organization in all living organisms.

 5.7.20: Login to StemScopes to complete the Stemscopedia: Carrying Capacity reading comprehension activity.
 Complete the reviewing key terms, fill in the blank and reviewing main ideas questions due 11:59pm.